WeirdMidas/qti-mem-opt/README.md

 - Magisk or KSU, preferably the most updated version
 - Install this module and reboot, open `/sdcard/Android/panel_memcfg.txt` to modify the parameters, such as disabling ZRAM to put a swapfile in its place, activating hybrid swap (if your processor is a snapdragon), changing the size and compression algorithm of ZRAM, and this will take effect after reboot
 - Open `/sdcard/Android/panel_adjshield.txt` and add the package name of the APP that needs to be kept in the background.
 It will take effect after reboot.
-- The default ZRAM size is as follows:
+- The default ZRAM size (It's not exactly 0gb to 8gb, it's more focused on swapcache, because memlimit stopped working on current androids.
+So 8gb of zram would give 2880mb, for example) is as follows:
   - 2GB RAM 900mb ZRAM enabled by default
   - 3-4 GB RAM, 1.4gb ZRAM enabled by default
   - 2.1GB ZRAM enabled by default for 6-8GB memory